 |

-used to show (secretly) who
+used to show who has received

 a copy of a letter, memo, etc.